• Skip to primary navigation

 Butchering the Meat for Canning

-2. I took the skin off for the meat I canned because there’s nothing more gross than soggy chicken skin.
-Ew.
-Some I gave to the pigs and dog but most of it I tossed into my crock pots along with extra bones and fat to make broth.
+Some of the skin I gave to the pigs and dog but most of it I tossed into my crock pots along with any extra bones and fat to make broth.

 Can You Preserve Meat on the Bone?

-• I left all the meat on the bones except the breasts so that I could fit, on average, one chicken per quart jar.
+- I leave all the meat on the bones except the breasts.

-• So, I put the wings, thighs and legs into the jar with the bone.
+- So, I put the wings, thighs, and legs into a jar with the bone in.

-• I cut the breasts free and put them into the quart jar whole.
+- I cut the breasts free and put them into a different quart jar whole.

 Make Broth with the Rest